MoonS1120/Extension/README.md

 **Choose Action**: There are four options: Attack, Defend, Magic Attack, or Magic Defend.<br>
 **Resolve**: Compare the power (int value) of chosen attribute against the opponent’s corresponding attribute.
 Winning an encounter avoids damage, while losing results in HP loss.<br>

+### Hint

+Your opponent's values for all four attributes are hidden, but a hint is given during the game: <br>

+**(Basic) Attack, Defense:** Sum of the opponent's Attack and Defense values. <br>
+**Magic Attack, Magic Defense:** Magnitude of the difference between the opponent's Magic Attack and Magic Defense values.

 <hr>

 ### Rules for Resolving Actions: